-The TLV320AIC3110 device can be tuned to minimize power dissipation, to maximize performance, or to an operating point between the two extremes to best fit the application.
-The choice of processing blocks, PRB_P1 to PRB_P25 for stereo playback and PRB_R4 to PRB_R18 for mono recording, also influences the power consumption.
-In fact, the numerous processing blocks have been implemented to offer a choice among configurations having a different balance of power-optimization and signal-processing capabilities.
+The TLV320DAC3101 device can be tuned to minimize power dissipation, to maximize performance, or to an operating point between the two extremes to best fit the application.
+The choice of processing blocks, PRB_P1 to PRB_P25 for stereo playback, also influences the power consumption.
+In fact, the numerous processing blocks have been implemented to offer a choice among configurations having a different balance of power optimization and signal-processing capabilities.